Interested in attending FIT Camp this summer? Here is some general information that will help you prepare for camp!

 What if I have allergies to certain foods?

 Food allergies can cause serious and even deadly reactions, so it’s important to inform us to prevent reactions.
-Contact Casey with any allergy concerns.
-Moreover contact Casey for any medical concerns.
+Contact Katelyn with any allergy concerns.
+Moreover contact Katelyn for any medical concerns.

 Will there be free time?